Skip to main content

 • mcp__puppeteer__puppeteer_navigate matches the puppeteer_navigate tool provided by the puppeteer server

-Use Task(AgentName) rules to control which subagents Claude can use:
+Use Agent(AgentName) rules to control which subagents Claude can use:

-• Task(my-custom-agent) matches a custom subagent named my-custom-agent
+• Agent(my-custom-agent) matches a custom subagent named my-custom-agent

 Add these rules to the deny array in your settings or use the --disallowedTools CLI flag to disable specific agents.
 To disable the Explore agent: